sagemath/sage-archive-2023-02-01/src/doc/en/bordeaux_2008/birds_other.rst

 ---------------------------------------

 Sage uses Bill Hart and David Harvey's GPL'd Flint C library for arithmetic in :math:`\ZZ[x]`.
-Its main claim to fame is that it is the world's fastest for polynomial multiplication, e.g., in the benchmark below it is 3 times faster than NTL and twice as fast as Magma.
-Behind the scenes it contains some carefully tuned discrete Fourier transform code (which I know nearly nothing about).
+Its main claim to fame is that it is the world's fastest for polynomial multiplication, e.g., in the benchmark below it is faster than NTL and Magma on some systems (though such benchmarks of course change as software improves).
+Behind the scenes Flint contains some carefully tuned discrete Fourier transform code.

 ::